Installation procedure for DX UIM in a Microsoft Windows cluster environment

 • In the Client Access Point dialog, specify the virtual IP given in pre-requisites.

-• In the Select Storage dialog, enter or select the shared drive where the CA UIM Server is installed.
+• In the Select Storage dialog, enter or select the shared drive where the UIM Server is installed.

 Install IM: